 Guaranteed stop-loss orders close your trades at specified prices.
 This order is executed regardless of market conditions.
 It is important your broker has this service in place because it is key for risk management.
 In addition, GSLOs are not free.
-So check with your broker to know if they have it, and much they charge for it.
+So check with your broker to know if they have it and how much they charge.

 b.
 Deposit/Withdrawals: Quick processing, multiple deposit/withdrawal methods, and low charges are the factors to keep a close eye on here.
 You should also be able to deposit and withdraw through your local bank.
 Most forex brokers do not charge extra fees for deposits/withdrawals.
 However, you can incur charges from your bank or e-wallet providers.
 Your broker does not receive any of these fees.

 Summarily, what you want here is a broker with fast processing with little to no fees.
 Let us show you how to find the methods available with your broker.
 We will use BlackBull Markets as our example.
 We check these details by going to their New Zealand website.
 On BlackBull Market’s homepage, click ‘Support’.
 You will see a dropdown with different options.
 In the dropdown, click ‘Deposits’ or ‘Withdrawals’

 Clicking either of the two options will bring you to the page displayed below.
 The page shows the multiple payment methods available with this broker.

 Seven unique payment methods are available with BlackBull Markets so you can choose anyone you desire.